hamid-kamalpour/jsdbcore/README.md

 The documentation isn't complete, but a incomplete copy is in the repositories.
 To see an example, download and execute the index.html inside example.

-Inside index.html is a script configuring a database, inserting a record, deleting and using the findAll and findAllByCriteria methods.
+Inside index.html exist a script configuring a database, inserting a record, deleting and using the findAll and findAllByCriteria methods.

 Use this and the getting started pdf as a guide while the official documentation isn't released.